MiamiOH-CSE274/Shuffle/README.md

 For Windows, I recommend downloading the version for Visual Studio 10, and working with Visual C++ Express 10.
 For Mac, I recommend using XCode.

+The best way to create an openFrameworks project is to start by cloning the project from github.
+Then go to the apps/myApps/ folder in your openFrameworks folder, and copy all the files from emptyExample project, *except for src*, into your repo.
+So you will use the src folder from github, everything else from openFrameworks.

 Requirements
 ------------